alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 ---
 ## On to the rest of the explanation

 There are too many articles related to Back propogation, many of which are very good.
-But I was not clever enough to understand many.
+However I could not follow many and had niggling doubts in others.
 So what I did was also to code along a CNN with Softmax and CrossEntropy, and tried to fit the equations to code.
 And the one that worked for me finally (at least till the weight dimension part) is this [Supervised Deep Learning Marc'Aurelio Ranzato DeepMind] with help form StackOverflow related sites.

-We need to do this for at least the last layer and one or two inner layers as depending on the Network structure, what looks correct on paper via simple application of Chain rule, won't work out in code/practise.
-As probably we tend to wrongly use the wrong type of Chain rule - that is miss out summing of some partial derivatives.
-##  Partial Derivative for the last layer
+So that's what I am following here.

-### CrossEntropy Loss wrto Weight in previous layer
+### CrossEntropy Loss wrto Weight in last layer

 $$
 \mathbf {
 \frac {\partial L}{\partial w^l}
-=  \color{red}{\frac {\partial L}{\partial z^l}}.\color{green}{\frac {\partial z^l}{\partial w^l}}
+=  \color{red}{\frac {\partial L}{\partial z^l}}.\color{green}{\frac {\partial z^l}{\partial w^l}} \rightarrow \quad EqA1
 }
 $$